goodtimes-code/o-time/README.md

         - Just one laser preview window possible at the same time

 # Support
-Get help by the community for free or contact service@o-33.de for commercial support plans.
+Get help by the community for free or contact service@goodtimes.technology for commercial support plans.